Why GTM Engineers Are the Future of Revenue Teams

 Several trends will accelerate this shift:

 AI agent proliferation: As agentic GTM operations become mainstream, someone needs to design, deploy, and supervise these agents.
-That someone is the GTM Engineer.
+In our survey, 51% of respondents are concerned about AI quality.
+That concern is valid, and it’s the GTM Engineer’s job to address it through proper guardrails and monitoring.

 Composable tech stacks: The movement away from monolithic platforms toward best-of-breed, API-first tools will increase the need for engineers who can stitch these systems together.